-- 4. Trail crumbles underfoot and drops a character off a cliff.
-All characters roll 2D6 (DARO) and whoever rolls lowest goes over the edge.
-If he can fly, then no problem.
-If the characters are roped together, then no problem-just a bit of a scare.
-If the falling character can make a L5SR on Luck, then he can catch a handhold at the top of his fall and not die.
-Otherwise, it's hundreds of feet straight down to a hard landing-death! - 5.
-Throggle attack--monster rating = 100 (11D6 + 50)-The party finds a small cave on the mountain side.
+Trail crumbles underfoot and drops a character off a

+Throggle attack--monster rating = 100 (11D6 + 50) ESS = 50-The party finds a small cave on the mountain side.
 The trail goes into it and comes out of another small cave 100 feet away and slightly higher.
 The cave is dimly lighted and has a carrion stench to it.
 Inside the cave lives a family of Throggles, one male and two females.
 Sometimes one or more of them is out hunting-sometimes they are all at home.
 Let there be one Throggle present for every 2 members of the party, but no more than three Throggles.
 They are nocturnal beasts and don't like bright light.
-The cave never gets dark enough that torches or lanterns would really be needed, but at the darkest corner of the winding, climbing passage inside, have the Throggles attack.
+The cave never gets dark enough that torches or lanterns would really be needed, but at the darkest corner of the winding, climbing passage inside, is where the Throggles attack.
 This is a pure combat situation, but if the Throggles seem to be losing, they will break off and flee.
-There is no treasure to be taken from Throggles other than horns, teeth, and claws which are highly valued by the yetis. - 6.
+There is no treasure to be taken from Throggles other than horns, teeth, and claws which are highly valued by the yetis.

 Avalanche-The characters hear a rumble and feel the ground shake.
 Looking up, they see a mass of boulders and snow sliding, bouncing, and rolling down the mountainside toward them.
 They have 1 combat round to escape the avalanche.
 Running might work.
 Flying would work.
 Magic might save them.
 Give the players no longer than 10 minutes to plot their escape.
-Any character carried over the edge takes 20D6 of damage before coming to a stop -tough characters might survive.
+Any character carried over the edge takes 20D6 of damage before coming to a stop-tough characters might survive.
 Armor is no protection from this.
-If they simply run for it, have them make 2 saving rolls, the first on Speed, the second on Luck.
+If they simply run for it, have them make 2 Saving Rolls, the first on Speed, the second on Luck.
 Running uphill requires L2SRs to evade the avalanche; running downhill requires L4SRs to get away.